RocketChat/docs-old/installation/docker-containers/README.md

 **PROBLEM?** See [Section 10: Troubleshooting](./#10-troubleshooting--faq)

 Once you've successfully reached your chat room login page, you need to register your admin account.
-By default, the first account to register on Rocket Chat becomes the admin, so if your chat room is public, do this immediately in order to prevent someone else from registering and becoming the administrator.
+By default, the first account to register on Rocket.Chat becomes the admin, so if your chat room is public, do this immediately in order to prevent someone else from registering and becoming the administrator.

 _Great!
 I'm in, but the bot is nowhere to be seen!_